Discover the Alhambra Palace

 This post may contain affiliate links from which I will make a literally tiny commission if you happen to buy anything.

 One of Spain’s most popular tourist attractions the Alhambra has been inspiring travellers for centuries.
 Recently this Moorish architectural wonder has been chosen to feature in Lonely Planet’s new guide to the world’s 120 greatest man-made buildings.
 It can be tricky though to sort out how to get Alhambra Palace Tickets online when you are a world away.
 So here is all the information you need to know to obtain your Alhambra Palace Tickets.

 Perched atop the red hills of Sabika with the Sierra Nevada Mountains in the background, the world heritage Alhambra attracts up to 6000 tourists per day.
 It would probably bring in thousands more but the Spanish government is determined to preserve this spectacular piece of history and so allows only 6000 tourists in.

 The Alhambra houses some of the most important Islamic architecture in Europe.
-The area of the Alhambra itself includes the Generallife Gardens and the Palacios Nazaries from the 14th century.
+The area of the Alhambra itself includes the Generalife Gardens and the Palacios Nazaries from the 14th century.

 This does tend to get a little confusing when tourists and travellers are trying to book their tickets to the Alhambra.
 You will be shown a variety of tickets to choose from and here is an explanation of all of them and ways to purchase the tickets.

 The Alhambra and Generalife Gardens are comprised of three what you might call separate areas:

 1. The Alcazaba

 This is the oldest part of the Alhambra, which is a fortified military enclosure with towers and surveillance posts where the soldiers lived.
 It includes the famous Torre (Tower) de la Vela with stunning views of Granada.